ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 - Server: An entity that issues anonymous tokens to clients.
 In symmetric verification cases, the Server must also verify tokens.
 Also referred to as the Issuer.
-- Client: An entity that seeks authorization from a Server (typically denoted C).
+- Client: An entity that seeks authorization from a Server.
-- Key: Server's secret key.

 We assume that all protocol messages are encoded into raw byte format before being sent.
 We use the TLS presentation language {{RFC8446}} to